 If something inappropriate were to be posted online, our policy is to ask that it be taken down and we inform the parents of minors involved to express our concern.
 You hold full responsibility for online interactions between your camper and staff outside of camp, but if you have a concern, please share it with us.
 Any camper or staff who violates our policies regarding out-of-camp communication may not be able to come back.

-Camp Foley has no religious affiliation.
+Camp Foley has no official religious affiliation.
 Each week, Catholic campers can attend a Catholic Mass (either at our on-site Chapel or a local church).
-Non-Catholic campers attend a Nondenominational service of varied topics ranging from environmental awareness to making meaningful connections.
+Non-Catholic campers attend a Nondenominational service (Vespers) of varied topics ranging from environmental awareness to making meaningful connections.
 The focus of our camp is on friendship, character development and community building.
 Before every meal we sing a grace that centers around Christian ideals and discuss one of six character traits: caring, fairness, respect, responsibility, trustworthiness and citizenship.

-Swim Check & First Day
+Swim Check and First Day

 Learn more about the First Day of Camp also known as Foley’s Arrival Day Celebration!